semaphoreci/semaphore/docs/docs/reference/dashboard-yaml.md

 ### name {#name-in-widgets}

-This property describes the name of the widget to be shown in the dashboard shown on the Semaphore website.
+This property describes the name of the widget to be shown in the dashboard on the Semaphore website.

 ### type {#type-in-widgets}